Grace-YuGuo/book-shelf-full-stack/README.md

 # Credits
 ## Images
 - Background image and book featured images for the mock content were taken from free stock photos on [Pexels](https://www.pexels.com/)
-- Image format conversion done via [freeconvernt](https://www.freeconvert.com/png-to-webp)
+- Image format conversion implemented via [freeconvernt](https://www.freeconvert.com/png-to-webp)

 ## Code
-- Code Institute course content for providing the knowledge and guidance to build the project
+- Code Institute course content for providing the knowledge and guidance to build the project.
-- GitHub user katiejanecoughlan and Gordon-Meade for sharing a best practice README structure
+- GitHub user katiejanecoughlan and Gordon-Meade for sharing README structure.
 - Course Facilitator Alexander and David Calikes continued support and guidelines.
 - Tutor Kevin, Spencers and Martin's subject matter sessions and coding sessions.
 - Fellow cohort peers support and knowledge sharing during the course learning journey.